mrkkrp/markkarpov.com/tutorial/megaparsec.md

-It turns out that with `megaparsec` it is not necessary to code the same parsers for every type of input stream (this is the case, for example, with the `attoparsec` library), but still we must have different code for different token types:
+It turns out that with `megaparsec` it is not necessary to code the same parsers for every type of input stream (this is the case, for example, with the `attoparsec` library), but we still must have different code for different token types:

-* to get common combinators for character streams, import the `Text.Megaparsec.Char` module;
+* to get the common combinators for character streams, import the `Text.Megaparsec.Char` module;

 * to get the same for binary streams, import `Text.Megaparsec.Byte`.